weixian-zhang/FoodTruckJunkie/README.md

 ## AppSec - Security In SDLC

 The following describes the AppSec practices I plan to execute throughout the different SDLC phases.
+From my AppSec research and studies, I have came up with a simple matrix that states the AppSec practices for each SDLC phase.
+These sectons of writeups will be constantly updated and my research and studies progess.

-### AppSec Training & Awareness | SDLC - Planning stage
+### AppSec Training & Awareness | SDLC - Planning phase

 I am motivated to learn secure coding techniques, hoping to experience more real-life examples of vulnerabilities in code.
 And I  believe having ethical hacking skill sets can add immense value to overall system defense and write better secure codes.